simeononsecurity/simeononsecurity.ch/content/articles/the-ideal-ubiquiti-unifi-networking-setup-both-simple-and-advanced/index.en.md

 ## The Advanced Setup: Complete Home Wiring Solution
 For those seeking a more comprehensive networking solution with advanced capabilities, a complete home wiring setup is recommended.
 This setup requires or plans to have a certain level of Ethernet runs in your home.
-Let's explore the key components of this advanced setup:
+Here's a look at the key components of this advanced setup:

 {{< youtube id="kGBFkIzf6x0" >}}